 A long-time family favorite, this recipe makes the most amazing zucchini cake with an incredibly moist texture.
 When frosted with a super easy & quick broiled, caramel-nut topping, it takes it to a whole other level.
 I'm not kidding when I say that every time we eat this, we ooh and aah over how good it is - still!

-There’s a story behind this truly amazing white zucchini cake with a caramelly-nutty (super easy!) broiled frosting:
+There's a fun story behind this truly amazing white zucchini cake with a caramelly-nutty - and super easy - broiled frosting:

-We were at my mother-in-law’s house a couple years ago celebrating Brian’s birthday.
+It happened at my mother-in-law's house a couple years ago when we were celebrating Brian's birthday.